 EartHand Gleaners often has specific websites as portals for project information, please visit the websites or read the posts specific to each project under project posts

-Trillium North Park (Ongoing) The park’s perennial plantings were chosen for significance in traditional hand technology of First Nations People from across the province of British Columbia.
+Trillium North Park A new Vancouver Park Board greenspace adjoining the Trillium Park soccer fields near the Strathcona neighbourhood opened in 2014, the park’s perennial plantings were chosen for significance in traditional hand technology of First Nations People from across the province of British Columbia.
 Purpose-designed areas for processing plant materials include a covered harvest table and work area, shipping containers for indoor work, fenced outdoor storage and an open-air performance space…

 Terroir: Urban Cloth (2014-2015) This project weaves together First Nation gathering traditions, early settler agricultural methods and contemporary environmental art practices and dance, through shared investigations for urban cloth production.

 Aberthau: Flax+Food= Fibre (2013-2014) A teaching garden led by artists.
 Here, we explored fibre and food issues informally through music, dance, games, art and craft.
 Traditional wheat weaving, flax to linen processing and building celebrational work events were the focus of the project.

 EartHand events also often overlap and build into the events ongoing work at the Means of Production Garden